pelayomendez/ModernOpenGLWorkshop/readme.md

 - - --

 *These exercises were written while I took part in the workshop as a student.
 Even though they may be incomplete or not fully explained I have tried to comment on all the important steps in the code.
-As I´m OSX user they contain only XCODE project files butt should compile in any platform.*
+As I´m OSX user they contain only XCODE project files but should compile in any platform.*